PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     This is somewhere in the middle.

-    NOTE: we add new genomes to the PATRIC database every week.
+    NOTE: we add new genomes to the BV-BRC database every week.
 Your results from the examples in this tutorial may not match ours.

 Installing the CLI Release